 But Louis was far from satisfied.
 “I wanted to grow,” he recalled, “to employ crowds of people, and here I was dealing with customers who wanted one dress or two petticoats.
 At night I lay awake and thought of my frustration.”

-It was a lesson of the modern economy Borgenicht was getting in his eighteen-hour days.
+It was a lesson of the modern economy.
+Borgenicht was getting in his eighteen-hour days.
 He was learning manufacturing, market research, and negotiations.
-He was spending all his time in the industry and culture in order to understand new fashion trends.
+He was spending all his time in the industry and culture to understand new fashion trends.

 When Borgenicht came home at night, he may have been tired and overwhelmed, but he was alive.
-Louis had written his memoir and published in 1942, the year he died, titled The Happiest Man.
+Louis wrote his memoir and published IT in 1942, the year he died, entitled The Happiest Man.

 How could a man with a life like this consider himself the happiest man?

-No, Louis wasn’t considered himself happy only after he made a big break in the garment industry.
+No, Louis didn’t consider himself happy only after he made a big break in the garment industry.
 He felt alive and motivated for his work even during the struggles.
-He was always the happiest man in the entire journey.
+He was always the happiest man, during the entire journey.

-The confusion occurs simply because most of us mistake what makes our work meaningful.
-Experts talk about how our income affects our satisfaction with our work, but most entrepreneurs started out by clocking in long hours of work with little to no income.
+The confusion occurs merely because most of us mistake what it is that makes our work meaningful.
+Experts talk about how our income affects our satisfaction with our work, but most entrepreneurs started out by clocking in long hours of work with little or no income.
 And there are countless examples of people feeling miserable even when they are making a good income from their job.

-We then tried to factor everything into the equation – the relationship between employers and employees, the work culture, the time of rest we have, and more.
-However, the three most important qualities that make our work meaningful, agreed by most professionals and creatives, are:
+Everything was factored into the equation – the relationship between employers and employees, the work culture, the time of rest we have, and more.
+As it turns out, the three most important qualities that make our work meaningful, agreed on by most professionals and creatives, are:

-It’s crucial to have a good level of authority and a clear amount of responsibility to your work.
+It’s crucial to have a good level of authority and a clear amount of responsibility for your work.
 Forcing yourself or your employees to work harder will never work if there is no freedom provided for you or them to own the work.
-That’s why the current model of extrinsic motivation in the workforce failed miserably because we tend to force people to work with a sweeter carrot or a sharper knife.
+That’s why the current model of extrinsic motivation in the workforce failed miserably.
+This is the tendency to force people to work with a sweeter carrot or a sharper knife.

-If the deal is to do totally nothing for five years for a million dollars, most people will go insane before they get their hand on the money.
-Overly simple and easy work is breaking us just like overly difficult work.
-In order for us to consider our work as something matters, it has to come with the right balance of complexity, to make us feel challenging and engaging.
+If the deal is to do nothing for five years for a million dollars, most people will go insane before they get their hands on the money.
+Overly simple and easy work will break us just like overly difficult work.
+For us to consider our work as something that matters, it has to come with the right balance of complexity.
+It needs to make us feel challenged and engaged at the same time.

-This part is easily understandable for most people.
+This part is easily understood by most people.
 The connection between the input—time, energy, money—and the reward—money, reputation, recognition—has to be clear and at least predictable.
-No one wants to spend their entire life to work on something that neither makes them money or make them feel good.
+No one wants to spend their entire life working on something that neither makes them money or makes them feel good.

-When we see our work as something meaningful, it becomes extremely easy for us to feel motivated and hustle hard for it.
+When we see our work as something meaningful, it becomes effortless for us to feel motivated and to want to hustle harder for it.
 Hard work is a prison sentence only if the work has no meaning to you.
 Once it does, it becomes a thing that drives you forward without you noticing.

-It’s not strange when Louis Borgenicht considered himself as the happiest man.
-Because during the tough time for a Jewish immigrant to make a good life in the promising land of America, Borgenicht had been doing what was considered as the meaningful work for him.
+It’s not strange that Louis Borgenicht considered himself as the happiest man.
+Because during A tough time for a Jewish immigrant to make a good life for himself in the promised land of America, Borgenicht had been doing what was considered meaningful work for him.

-Autonomy, complexity, and a connection between effort and reward are the three qualities that a work has to have to be meaningful and satisfying.
-It’s not about the money that makes us happy.
+Autonomy, complexity, and a connection between effort and reward are the three qualities that work must have to be meaningful and satisfying.
+It’s not money that makes us happy.
 It’s whether our work matters to us.